Muzeon Park of Arts: History of the site

-After Dissolution of USSR
+After dissolution of the USSR

-In October 1991, when the Soviet Union collapsed, smaller socialist realism statues of Soviet leaders and unidentifiable workers and peasants were removed from their pedestals, hauled to the park and left in their fallen form.
-They were rectified later, although missing original pedestals.
-In 1990s these statues shaped the park outline, but as more and more modern sculpture was added and as the young trees grew up, they became a less obvious minority.

 On August 22, 1991, the statue of Felix Dzerzhinsky was dismantled and brought to the park.
-The Communist Party was banned the next day.
-Busts of Lenin, and statues of Kalinin, Sverdlov, and Stalin from across Moscow started to pile up on the grass.
+The Communist Party was banned in November of 1991.
+Busts of Lenin, and statues of Kalinin, Sverdlov, and Stalin from across Moscow started to pile up on the grass–including a pink-granite statue of Stalin, his face smashed by hammer blows.
 Sculptures were brought in from shuttered sculpture factories, Soviet-era workshops where anonymous artisans manufactured figurines.
-There is a list of statues of Vladimir Lenin, many of which were toppled or de-accesioned in the wave of De-Leninization that occurred during this time.

-In January 1992, Moscow Mayor Yury Luzhkov signed a decree establishing the MUZEON Park of Arts.
-Gradually the statues were hoisted to their feet and arranged throughout the park.
-It currently displays over 700 sculptures.
-It is split into themed sections, i.e. the Oriental Garden, Pushkin Square, Portrait Row, although the best known part—the fallen monuments themselves—many appeared here before 1992.
+In January 1992, Moscow Mayor Yury Luzhkov signed a decree establishing the Muzeon Park of Arts.
+Gradually, some of the statues were hoisted to their feet and arranged throughout the park, while some still remain in their fallen form.
+It currently holds over 1,000 sculptures in its collection.
+It is split into themed sections (i.e. the Oriental Garden, Pushkin Square, Portrait Row).
+Many of the monuments appeared before 1992.
+Post-communist tourism driven by Westerners has increased the number of visitors seeking the discarded Soviet monuments.
 In the 2000s, the park began hosting symposiums for sculptors working with limestone; the sculptures they donated are displayed on a special square reserved for white-stone sculptures.
 The symposiums featured a wide range of subjects and participants, including professionals such as Fakhraddin Rzayev, Vladimir Buinachev, and Grigory Krasnoshlykov, as well as amateurs.